Rosenlaui Glacier Gorge Tour

 Development of the gorge

-The Rosenlaui Glacier Gorge is already mentioned in travel handbooks of the 19th century.
-At that time, however, only a wooden staircase led down into the depths and gave daring travelers a small glimpse into the interior of the gorge.
+The Rosenlaui glacier gorge is already mentioned in travel guides from the 19th century.
+At that time, however, only a wooden staircase led down into the depths and gave the daring travelers a small insight into the interior of the gorge.

 Opening and expansion